US stocks edge lower as investors weigh earnings, inflation - News Break

 Inflation has been a lingering concern for the markets as investors try to gauge how it will impact everything from the economic recovery's trajectory to the Federal Reserve's reaction.
 The latest report from the Labor Department shows yet another increase in consumer prices in June that surprised economists.

 Most stocks within the benchmark S&P 500 were losing ground, but technology companies made solid gains and helped counter some of the broader drop.
 Banks fell broadly.
-The muted trading comes a day after the three major stock indexes set record highs.
+The muted trading comes a day after the index set its latest record high.

-Small company stocks took some of the heaviest losses.
-The Russell 2000 index was down 1.5%.

 Prices for U.S. consumers jumped in June by the most in 13 years, extending a run of higher inflation that has been raising concerns on Wall Street that the Fed might consider withdrawing its low-interest rate policies and scaling back its bond purchases earlier than expected.